Surname inflection: Development and methods of inflection

-The way of recording and the use of suffixes varied according to the place and time of the recordings and according to the habit of the recorder.
-Different forms of notation could be used to name one and the same person (Káča, Káča Ocelice, Káča, nebožtíka Oceli dcera, Kateřina Ocelových).
+The way of recording and the use of suffixes varied by the place and time of the recordings and the habit of the recorder.
+Different forms of notation could be used to name the same person (e.g., Káča, Káča Ocelice, Káča, nebožtíka Oceli dcera, Kateřina Ocelových).

 In register entries written in Latin, the unbiased indication of the kinship relationship was usually used.
-Register records written at the end of the 18th century in German, when the suffix –in was added to a man's name, seem curious today (Svoboda – Anna Svobodin).
-However, there are registries in Latin where the surnames were skewed by the suffix -iana.
-E.g. register of births of the Slap parish from the years 1752–1790, where the recorders had certain difficulties with the transition from the original method of inflection using the aforementioned suffix -iana nato the forms of female surnames that were apparently commonly used in the locality at that time.
-On two consecutive pages in this matrix, we can find different variants of tilting, where side by side we will see older shapes with the suffix -iana (Svobodiana, Zbraslavskiana, Nevarziliana, Malliana), an attempt at innovation -owin (Prawdowin), German suffix –in (Czamskin) and Czech suffix -a (Zbraslavska, Malla) and -ova or -owa (Pankova, Kralowa).
+Some register records written at the end of the 18th century in German added the suffix -in to a man's name, (e.g., Svoboda to Anna Svobodin).
+Other registries in Latin inflected surnames with the suffix -iana.
+In the register of births of the Slap parish from the years 1752–1790, the recorders had difficulties transitioning from inflecting with the suffix -iana to the forms of female surnames that were commonly used in the locality at that time.
+On two consecutive pages in this matrix, variants occurred in inflection, including older shapes with the suffix -iana (Svobodiana, Zbraslavskiana, Nevarziliana, Malliana), an attempt at innovation with -owin (e.g., Prawdowin), the German suffix -in (e.g., Czamskin) and Czech suffixes -a (e.g., Zbraslavska, Malla), -ova or -owa (e.g., Pankova, Kralowa).

-Around the turn of the 19th and 20th centuries, there was a theory that the ending -ová should be distinguished in literary language for married and widowed women, -ova for unmarried women.
-It was based on the narrowness of colloquial Czech, where unmarried women often used the possessive adjective form of the adjective on -ova.
-Such a request appeared, for example, in the Pokrok magazine discussion in 1876 and in the register Brusu jazyka českého from 1877 and in the next two editions, the same request was also submitted Alois Hlavinka, Povaha česká v řeči, 1916, str.
-127. However, it has not been possible to demonstrate that such a distinction is historical; it was rejected by Oldřich Hujer in a paper in Listy filologické 44, 1917, str.
+Around the turn of the 19th and 20th centuries, many publications proposed -ová should be used for married and widowed women and -ova for unmarried women to distinguish them in literary language.
+The basis for this proposal was that unmarried women often used the possessive adjective form -ova in colloquial Czech.
+The proposal appeared in the Pokrok magazine discussion in 1876, appeared in the register Brusu jazyka českého from 1877 and the next two editions, and was submitted by Alois Hlavinka, Povaha česká v řeči, 1916, str.
+127. The distinction was rejected by Oldřich Hujer in a paper in Listy filologické 44, 1917, str.
 366.

-Surnames in the form of an adjective usually have a symmetrical masculine and feminine form (Nový – Nová, Dobrovský – Dobrovská).
-For adjectives based on the "spring" pattern, the basic form is the same for both masculine and feminine genders (e.g. Krejčí) and the feminine variant may appear indeclinable compared to the masculine because it has the same form in all singular cases (o panu Krejčím a paní Krejčí).
-Sometimes therefore, similar to the general meaning of the word, these names are also inflected with a suffix -ová (paní Krejčová).